paiva-it/nestjs-challenge/IMPLEMENTATION.md

 # General Notes

 - Suggest different folder structure (module-first, then type) — kept original for PR readability and easier diff comparison.
-- Add tests after committing the first version of the implementation for clearer focus on implementation and easier bug isolation.

 # AI Usage